Answer:

 Thunderbolt 3 controller shares the same connector type as USB-C but offers up to 40Gbps of data transfer (with short active cables) or 20Gbps (with long passive cables).
 It also supports DisplayPort Alternate Mode and Power Delivery up to 100W.

-USB-IF also announced the ‘USB4’ specification, which is based on the Thunderbolt protocol.
-Just like Thunderbolt 3, it uses the USB-C connector, has data transfer speed up to 40Gbps, and it will support display interface and power delivery.
+USB-IF also has the USB4 specification, which is based on the Thunderbolt protocol.
+Just like Thunderbolt 3, it uses the USB-C connector, has a data transfer speed of up to 40Gbps, and it will support display interface and power delivery.
 Further, it is backward-compatible with USB 2.0, USB 3.2, and Thunderbolt 3.

-Unlike Thunderbolt 3, USB4 will be royalty-free, so it will be more widespread and affordable than the Thunderbolt 3 devices.
+However, unlike Thunderbolt 3, USB4 is royalty-free, so in time, it should be more widespread and affordable than Thunderbolt 3 devices.

 Micro USB vs. USB-C